anandcsingh/whisper-key/README.md

 * Generate and Deploy new credential contracts based on user input
 * Issue new credentials via invocations of Whisper Key deployed credential contracts
-* Retrieve and send data to the off-chain storage solution ZkMentat
+* Retrieve and send data to the off-chain storage solution ZK Mentat Store

 The API supports the following endpoints